Welcome to Residence Life at Rocky Mountain College

 Residence halls are more than a place to sleep; they are living-learning communities full of opportunities for you to make friends and expand your horizons.
 The Residence Life Staff will be there every step of the way to assist you.
 We look forward to meeting you and enhancing your educational experience.

 Rocky Mountain College students are required to live on campus for two years.
-Exceptions can be made for students who are 21 years of age or older, married, or permanent residents of Yellowstone County.
-For those students seeking an off-campus exemption due to reasons other than those previously noted, Off-Campus Housing Exemption & Contract Cancellation Request forms are available.
+Exceptions can be made for students who are 21 years-of-age or older, married, have dependent(s) living with them, or permanent residents of Yellowstone County.
+For those students seeking an off-campus exemption, please complete and return the Off-Campus Housing Exemption Form.

-Each room is furnished with a bed, desk, dresser, closet and chair for each student.
-Anderson Hall, Widenhouse Hall and Rimview Hall rooms are carpeted.
-Widenhouse and Rimview suites include a bathroom, refrigerator, microwave and sink.
+Anderson, Widenhouse, and Rimview Hall rooms are furnished with a bed, desk, dresser, closet, and chair for each student.
+Anderson Hall, Widenhouse Hall, and Rimview Hall rooms are carpeted.
+Widenhouse and Rimview suites include a bathroom, refrigerator, microwave, and sink.
+Jorgenson Hall comes unfurnished, however each unit has a full kitchen and bathroom.

 There are some things, though, that you should leave at home.
 No pets are allowed in the residence halls.
 Also, appliances with an exposed element create a fire hazard and, therefore, are not allowed in the halls.
-These items include hot plates, grills, candles, incense and halogen lamps.
-Firearms of any kind, explosives or other dangerous materials are not permitted in residence halls or anywhere on campus.
+Firearms of any kind, explosives, or other dangerous materials are not permitted in residence halls or anywhere on campus.
 Please do not bring any of these items with you.
+For a complete list of items not permitted in the residence halls, please see the Residence Hall Policy Handbook.

 Once you have arrived on campus, here are some helpful hints that will make your transition a smooth and positive one: